apache/predictionio/docs/manual/source/deploy/index.html.md

 A deployed engine listens to port 8000 by default.
 Your application can [send query to retrieve prediction](/appintegration/) in real-time through the REST interface.

-**Note**: a new engine depoyed as above will have no data to start with.
+**Note**: a new engine deployed as above will have no data to start with.
 Your engine may  come with a `data/` directory with some sample data that you can import, not all have this.
 Check the quickstart instructions for your template.

 ## Update Model with New Data